seansfkelley/seansfkelley.github.io/_posts/2021-04-28-sourdough-starter.md

 layout: post
 title: "World's Easiest Pet: How to Sourdough Starter"
 tag: recipe
-redirect_from:
-  - /starter
-  - /sourdough-starter
 last_modified_at: 2023-09-10
 ---

 Sourdough starters are the easiest pet you can have.
 Easier than plants or even cats.
-I also have a [sourdough bread recipe]({% post_url 2023-08-06-literate-sourdough %})!
+I also have a [sourdough bread recipe]({% post_url 2023-08-06-sourdough %})!

 **Basic feeding schedule for starter:**